skycoin/skycoin/docker/images/dev-vscode/README.md

                -t "$IMAGE_NAME" .
 ```

-When it finish, you will have two new images:
+As a result of following theses steps two new images will be obtained:

 `skycoin/skycoindev-vscode:develop` based on [skycoin/skycoindev-cli:develop](skycoin/docker/images/dev-cli)
 `skycoin/skycoindev-vscode:dind` based on [skycoin/skycoindev-cli:dind](skycoin/docker/images/dev-docker)